razvanpetruta/some-python/README.md

 # Tkinter module in python

 I wanted to get used to the python syntax, so I decided to learn tkinter module because it seemed interesting to me.
-Beeing able to visualize what your code does is pretty interesting.
+Beeing able to visualize what your code does is pretty awesome.

 ## Projects